Programs Being Offered

 Program Educational Objectives (PEOs)

-• PEO-1: The graduates will apply knowledge and skills to provide sustainable solutions to meet challenging mechanical engineering problems in the regional and global industry and academia.
+- PEO-1: The graduates will apply knowledge and skills to provide sustainable solutions to meet challenging mechanical engineering problems.

 Program Learning Outcomes (PLOs)